ctrlKshav/LeetTinker/README.md

-- 👋 Hi, I’m @LeetTinker
+- 👋 Hi, I’m @ctrlKshav
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 I’m interested in a lotta stuff
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on Nil as of now
+- 💞️ I’m looking to collaborate on nothing as of now
 - 📫 How to reach me 👇
 - GMail: keshavm9978@gmail.com